Assassination of Anwar Sadat: Aftermath

 A marker at the Unknown Soldier Memorial, where Sadat is buried.

 In conjunction with the assassination, an insurrection was organized in Asyut in Upper Egypt.
 Rebels took control of the security services HQ for a day and held off government forces for another day.
 Six attackers and 68 policemen and soldiers were killed in the fighting.
 Government control was not restored until paratroopers from Cairo arrived and the Air Force scrambled a pair of jets to intimidate the militants.
 Most of the militants convicted of fighting received light sentences and served only three years in prison.

 The assassination was generally greeted with enthusiasm from governments in the Islamic world, which regarded Sadat as a traitor for the Egypt–Israel peace treaty.
 The state newspaper of Syria, Tishreen, carried the headline "Egypt Today Bids Farewell to the Ultimate Traitor", while Iran named a street in Tehran after Al-Islambuli.
 President Siad Barre of Somalia and President Gaafar Nimeiry of Sudan, along with deposed Iranian Crown Prince Reza Pahlavi, were the only Muslim political leaders to attend Sadat's funeral.

 Sadat was initially succeeded by Sufi Abu Taleb, Speaker of the People's Assembly, who assumed office as acting President and immediately declared a state of emergency.
 Eight days later on 14 October 1981, Sadat's Vice President, Hosni Mubarak, was sworn in as the new Egyptian President, remaining in office for nearly 30 years until his resignation as a result of the 2011 Egyptian revolution.

 By April 1982, 19 people would be criminally tried for Sadat's assassination.
 17 would be jailed, while two would be acquitted.
 Five of those tried would be executed in 1982.
-Of these five people who were executed, four of them-Islambouli, Sergeant Hussein Abbas Mohammed, and civilians Atta Tayel Hemeida and Abdel-Hamad Abdel-Salem Abdel-Aal, were in the assassination squad which charged the viewed stand where Sadat was watching the military parade at the time of his assassination.
+Of these five people who were executed, four of them-Islambouli, Sergeant Hussein Abbas Mohammed, and civilians Atta Tayel Hemeida and Abdel-Hamad Abdel-Salem Abdel-Aal, were in the assassination squad which charged the viewing stand where Sadat was watching the military parade at the time of his assassination.
 Al-Salam Faraj would be convicted for leading the assassination plot and be executed as well.